dshinnn/MathematicsSpecifications/README.md

 <p align="center"><strong>This is a school project which required us to create a program that would prompt for an mathematical operation (addition, subtraction, division, mulitplication, absolute value, square root, quadratic, pythagorean) and returns the results.</strong>
 </p>
 <h2>About</h2>
-    This school project allowed to learn and the practice the usage of conditional statements.
+    This school project demonstrated the usage of conditional statements.

 <h2>Goal and requirements</h2>